afaf-tech/sholawat-json/README.md

 All praise is due to Allah SWT for His countless blessings.
 May blessings and peace always be upon our beloved Prophet Muhammad SAW.

 **sholawat-json** is a collection of sholawat in a simple JSON format, aimed at developers who wish to integrate them into websites or applications.
 Each JSON file represents a different sholawat and follows a predefined schema, ensuring ease of access and consistent structure.
 To maintain accuracy and structure, we implement `JSON schema` validation, making it easier to integrate the data confidently.
-This project is designed for lightweight applications, with a focus on speed and efficiency, and includes Go files for testing schema compliance.
+This project is designed for lightweight applications, with a focus on speed and efficiency.

 We strive for accuracy, but if you encounter any errors, please reach out.
 Your feedback is invaluable for improvement.